ddddwee1/Robomaster_NTU_2018/parctice/training_code/Armour_plate_detection_training/README.md

 #### Multi-scale region proposal network

 The feature is simple.
-But if you have some knowledge about convolution, one scale is not enough to detect the pattern in variant scales.
+But if you have some knowledge about convolution, single output layer is not enough to detect the pattern in variant scales.
 Naturally, we increase the network to 3 different scales.

 #### Verification network